Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Reims Cathedral| ©GaudiumPress Imágenes

-The first thing you need to know about the access to the Notre Dame Cathedral is that it is located in the center of the city in a point that is easy to identify because it is the tallest building in the city.
-It is on Cardinal Luçon Street and, although it has different entry points, the main entrance through which you can get inside is located on the front facade in the Place du Parvis.
+The first thing you need to know about the access to the Notre Dame cathedral is that it is located in the center of the city, in a point that is easy to identify because it is the tallest building in the whole city.
+It is on Cardinal Luçon Street and, although it has different doors, the main entrance is on the front facade, in the Place du Parvis.
+Entering is free and you even have the possibility of touring it through a private tour.
+A very interesting option to delve into its architecture and history.

-It is definitely the most important tourist attraction in the city and, therefore, it is something that cannot be missing in the itinerary of a three-day visit to Reims or a two-day visit to Reims and its surroundings.
+It is definitely the most important tourist attraction in Reims and, therefore, can not miss within the itinerary of a three-day visit to Reims, nor a two-day visit to Reims and its surroundings.
+Moreover, it will be a must if you book a private tour of Reims.

-Timetable of the Notre Dame de Reims Cathedral
+Opening hours of the Cathedral of Notre Dame de Reims

 Exterior of the cathedral| ©Juan Garavito